 When a person’s behaviour does not match your expectations, you can try to change their behaviour, or you could let go of your expectations.
 The first is an exercise in frustration and causes untold damage to relationships.
 The second is also difficult, but possible and worthwhile.
 Learn to let go.

-1. Identify faulty assumptions
+1. Identify faulty assumptions in your expectations

 For some reason, when we get close to a person, we start to demand that this person acts in a certain way.
 We reason that “if you loved me, you would…” This type of reasoning is based on two faulty assumptions:

 a.
 That love can be defined in a certain way

 b.
 That the other person agrees with this definition

 Neither assumption is reasonable, and once you accept that your way of thinking is not the only right way, you’ll find it easy to reject the assumption and therefore adjust or even completely drop your expectations.